 After the certification is issued and before its renewal, GMED conducts surveillance and control activities, following a process similar to that described above.
 These services are conducted taking into account the manufacturer’s strategy to market its medical devices, any changes made to its devices or its quality management system, the results of services previously performed, but also in consideration of any changes in regulations or standards.

-As required by the applicable European Regulation and Directive, the manufacturer shall establish and keep updated technical documentation that must demonstrate conformity of the device with regulatory safety and performance requirements.
+As required by the applicable European Regulation, the manufacturer shall establish and keep updated technical documentation that must demonstrate conformity of the device with regulatory safety and performance requirements.

 The technical documentation must cover all of the product’s life cycle, from the device’s design to its disposal, and include proof of conformity for each applicable regulatory provision.